 Ben is a Dispute Resolution Board Foundation (DRBF) Member and supports the increased use of dispute avoidance and prevention mechanisms in shipping, shipbuilding and marine infrastructure projects.

-An Arbitrator and Mediator: Ben is well versed in conducting impartial, objective and independent dispute resolution processes, alone and as part of a panel; and drafting reports, recommendations and decisions which are efficient and succinct.
+An Arbitrator and Mediator: Ben is well versed in conducting impartial, objective and independent dispute resolution processes, alone and as part of a panel; and efficiently drafting succinct reports, recommendations and decisions.

 A Chartered Shipbroker: Ben is a pro-active and seasoned negotiator with 23 years' experience in facilitation, collaboration and relationship management.

-With a strong commercial background in shipping and shipbuilding coupled with a genuine interest in assisting parties to achieve positive outcomes, Ben supports the increased use of Dispute Boards in the Maritime sector and is available for appointments in this exciting and versatile area of Alternative Dispute Resolution.
+With a strong commercial background in shipping and shipbuilding coupled with a genuine interest in assisting parties to achieve positive outcomes, Ben supports the increased use of DBs / Project Delivery Boards in the Maritime sector and is available for appointment.

 Please get in touch for more information.